Add to Calendar

 There’s nothing that brings people together better than singing our favorite songs.
 It recalls summer nights around the campfire: someone strumming the guitar and all singing a mix of folk music, familiar songs we heard on the radio, and occasional new songs that someone shares.

 Nobody has to worry about whether you know the songs or can sing like a pro.
-All online participants will be on mute.
-Lyrics and listen-links are posted on this page.
+We are all just singing for the joy of it.
+Online participants will be on mute.
+Lyrics and listen-links will be posted on this page.
 This is our chance to share the joy of singing simply for the fun of it.

 Date and Time